ljosa/urlize.js/README.md

 (&amp;&lt;&gt;&quot;&#39;) will be escaped.
 If given, *trim_url_limit* should be a positive integer.
-The displayed URLs (contents of the A elements) will be truncated to three characters less than the specified length, and three periods (...) will be added.
+The displayed URLs (contents of the A elements) will be truncated to three characters less than the specified length, and three periods (...) will be added. `target` parameter allows you to specify html `target=""` parameter.
+For example, to make generate links that open in a new window, use `_blank` as `target` parameter.

 Raison d'&ecirc;tre
 -------------